Usama-Aslam/would-you-rather-react/README.md

 In this app, users will be able to answer questions, see which questions they haven’t answered, see how other people have voted, post questions, and see the ranking of users on the leaderboard.

-I hope you gonna enjoy it
+I hope you gonna enjoy it.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).